akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/README.md

 7. Script for profiling M at age
 8. Script for jittering (I have it from NOAA, new wrapper)
 9. Use fishlife for estimating life history priors (Fishlife.R)
+10. Identify parameters that changes when running the retro (Retro_sensitivity.R)